ECE 5760: Laboratory 2

-For this exercise, you will simulate an analog system using a Digital Differential Analyzer (DDA) and control the function of the circuit with a NiosII cpu.
+For this exercise, you will simulate an analog system using a Digital Differential Analyzer (DDA) and control the function of the circuit with the HPS.
 The positions of the two particles will be plotted as a function of time on the VGA display.
-You can consider the DDA as a special purpose, reconfigurable, calculator controlled by the HPS.
+You can consider the DDA as a special purpose, reconfigurable, coprocessor controlled by the HPS.
 The DDA you write will be a bus-slave of the HPS, and bus-master of the VGA.

-The physical system you will simulate is the coupled, spring-mass system shown below.
+The physical system you will simulate is the coupled, spring-mass system shown below (video)

 The image is modified from a paper by Alex Gagen and Sean Larson.